"When You Pass Through the Waters . . . " the Cedar Rapids Flood—a Lesson in Repentance

 . . . by the fear of the Lord one departs from evil

-About a month or so after this conversation a non-descript free floating anxiety began creeping in.
-It was like a slow moving tidal wave that by mid winter of the following year became an overwhelming tsunami of fear that would have me drowning in daily terror.
+About a month or so after this conversation, free-floating anxiety began creeping in.
+It was like a slow-moving tidal wave that became an overwhelming tsunami of fear that would have me drowning in daily terror by mid-winter of the following year.
 I would get maybe one hour of sleep a night and was unable to eat much at all.

 I am weary with my groaning; All night I make my bed swim.

-As I sought the Lord it became clear to me that this was the fear that I had asked for.
+As I sought the Lord, it became clear that this was the fear that I had asked for.
 I had no desire to do anything but seek Him.
-I gave up everything I felt was displeasing to Him and sought His comfort every moment of every second of every day.
+I gave up everything I felt that might be displeasing to Him and sought His comfort every moment of every second of every day.

 “The fear of the Lord is a fountain of life, to depart from the snares of death.”

-He always reminded me of His presence in the process but He was not going to let me up easy.
+He always reminded me of His presence in the process, but He would not let me up easy.

-I went up for prayer during a prayer service at our church and about halfway through the service, our pastor's wife who didn't know very much at all about what I was going through prayed for me and shared, "I feel like the Lord is saying that you are not done yet".
+I went up for prayer during a prayer service at our church, and about halfway through the service, our pastor's wife, who didn't know very much at all about what I was going through, prayed for me and shared, "I feel like the Lord is saying that you are not done yet."
 I groaned with disappointment because I didn't know how much more I could take.
-As I lamented in prayer, I felt like the Lord was impressing upon me that if He let me up too soon I would just go back to the way things were and that in order to be refined I would do well to submit to His refining fire.
+As I lamented in prayer, I felt like the Lord impressed upon me that if He let me up too soon, I would go back to the way things were and that to be refined, I would do well to submit to His refining fire.